 What better way to watch the World Cup online than via FIFA’s own live, and completely free, streaming service?
 FIFA.com TV started in 2007 when FIFA decided to move the whole broadcasting procedure and operations in-house, which means that you’ll be getting the stream directly from FIFA.

-The only catch is that it’s mostly only available in European countries; check the list here.
+The only catch is that it’s mostly only available in European countries.
 FIFA also has a lot of short videos you can watch to get you in the mood for the World Cup.

 2. BBC And ITV